 God's own country has nothing but everything natural here.
 From spices, coffee to essential oils, everything has an original aroma of its own.
 When it comes to jewellery- it's nothing but pure gold.
 Kerela is filled with charming markets and malls.
 Make a visit to the tea and coffee estates and lay your hands on freshly plucked beverage leaves.
 It's truly a paradise of sorts.

 What: spices, gold jewellery (real & artificial), handicrafts, aroma oils, cashew nuts, banana chips, tea, coffee and Kasavu mundu

-Top places: Connemara market, Cochin spice market, Broadway, Lulu International shopping mall, Oberon Mall
+Top places: Connemara market in Trivandrum, Kochi spice market, Lulu International shopping mall in Kochi

 Must buy: One must take back the antique coins and cashew nuts.